tonsky/datascript/README.md

 * Conn is just an atom storing last DB value, use `@conn` instead of `(d/db conn)`
 * Instead of `#db/id[:db.part/user -100]` just use `-100` in place of `:db/id` or entity id
 * Transactor functions can be called as `[:db.fn/call f args]` where `f` is a function reference and will take db as first argument (thx [@thegeez](https://github.com/thegeez))
-* Custom query functions and aggregates should be passed as source instead of being referenced by symbol (due to lack of `resolve` in CLJS)
+* In ClojureScript, custom query functions and aggregates should be passed as source instead of being referenced by symbol (due to lack of `resolve` in CLJS)
 * Custom aggregate functions are called via aggregate keyword: `:find (aggregate ?myfn ?e) :in $ ?myfn`
 * Additional `:db.fn/retractAttribute` shortcut
 * Transactions are not annotated by default with `:db/txInstant`